bbepis/XUnity.AutoTranslator/README.md

    /// can be called before it returns.
    /// </summary>
    int MaxConcurrency { get; }

    /// <summary>
+   /// Gets the maximum number of translations that can be served per translation request.
+   /// </summary>
+   int MaxTranslationsPerRequest { get; }

+   /// <summary>
    /// Called during initialization.
 Use this to initialize plugin or throw exception if impossible.